• Sat. Dec 7th, 2024

 If You Have Problems…

-Don’t let this process frustrate you.
-Contact your event staff for assistance, and they will either help you directly, or put you in touch with your production team to work with you.
+Don’t let this process frustrate you!
+If you have problems, contact your event staff for assistance, and they will either help you directly, or put you in touch with your production team to work with you.
 If we can easily get you going down the path using DropBox, we will.
-But there are other ways — including email, but we prefer the DropBox method if possible.
+Otherwise we’ll work some magic to make it happen.